zhengshuai1001/JiKouCompany/README.md

 Try and fail, but don't fail to try.

 If you can imagine it, you can achieve it.
 If you can dream it, you can become it.

+Always remember you are braver than you believe, stronger than you seem, and smarter than you think